Models Web App

-The web app is included as a part of the Kubeflow 1.5 release manifests.
-It is exposed via the Central Dashboard, out of the box.
+The web app has been included as a part of the kubeflow/manifests since Kubeflow 1.5 release.

 In this case all the resources of the web app will be installed in the kserve namespace.
 Users can access the web app either via the knative-ingress-gateway.knative-serving Istio Ingress Gateway or by port-forwarding the backend.